factcast/factcast/factcast-site/documentation/content/concept/factstreams.md

 	UserPasswordResetRequested
 	UserPasswordReset
 ```
-While this kind of Stream design makes it trivial to find all the Facts that have to be aggregated to reconstruct the State of User(id=1234), you are not done, yet.
+While this kind of Stream design makes it trivial to find all the Facts that have to be aggregated to reconstruct the state of User(id=1234), you are not done, yet.

 ### Facts that are not picked by Aggregate-Id